OMetaVR/Superior-Player-Commands/README.md

 # Superior Player Commands

 A spiritual successor to the classic Single Player Commands mod from Minecraft Beta 1.1_02.
-This Fabric mod brings back those beloved utility commands with modern improvements for Minecraft 1.20.1, as well as some new/improved features!
+This Fabric mod brings back those beloved utility commands with modern improvements for Minecraft 1.20.1.

 ## Features